Cybersecurity Compliance | | 23 min read

 - Types of CUI expected and how CUI will be received.

-This prevents the CUI map from becoming a generic IT diagram disconnected from actual contract requirements.
+The goal is to prevent the map from becoming a generic IT diagram disconnected from the contract work that actually creates the CUI exposure.

 Step 2: Identify the CUI Categories and Markings

-The next step is to identify what kind of CUI the company handles.
-Common CUI types may include controlled technical information, export-controlled information, engineering drawings, system specifications, vulnerability information, procurement-sensitive information, program data, personally identifiable information, or other government-furnished information.
+Common CUI types may include controlled technical information, export controlled information, engineering drawings, system specifications, vulnerability information, procurement sensitive information, program data, personally identifiable information, or other government furnished information.

 - CUI category, source contract, and customer.